toto112358/pypack/readme.md

 # PYPACK !!!
-Just a simple python3 package manager & compiler for debian-based linux distributions
+Just a simple python3 package manager & compiler

 Compiling python3 programs to ELF makes them considerably faster.

 Compiling
 ---------
 Run `make` to compile it to a 64-bit .deb package you can later install